yabinmeng/dseansible/README.md

 ### 3.1.
 Define Inventory File (hosts)

 The managed hosts can be put in different groups.
-Each managed host and the group it belongs to can have their own properties.
+Each managed host and the group it belongs to can have their own properties (or variables).
 Based on this understanding, the hosts file in this framework is organized such that:
 1. the managed hosts into DSE data-centers (DCs).
 2. each DC defines the following attributes:
    1. whether Solr workload isenabled in the DC